TACC/coe-332-sp23/docs/unit05/docker_compose.rst

 searches your current directory for ``docker-compose.yml`` and checks that it contains only valid syntax.

-To run our Flask application container, we simply use the ``docker-compose up`` verb, to start up all the containers.
-Alternatively, we could use ``docker-compose run`` and pass the name of the service, in this case, ``flask-app``:
+To run our Flask application container, we simply use the ``docker-compose up`` verb, which will start up all containers defined in the file.
+Alternatively, we could use ``docker-compose run`` and pass the name of a service to run, in this case, ``flask-app``:

 .. code-block:: console